Liteflex manufactures composite leaf springs primarily for original equipment manufacturers but also provides springs for the aftermarket.

 Liteflex springs are manufactured in Englewood and Dayton, Ohio for the passenger vehicle market, as well as the light-duty and heavy-duty commercial vehicle markets.

 Liteflex has been providing composite springs for nearly 40 years.
-They are in use on over 15 million vehicles, including GM, Fiat, Daimler, Iveco, Range Rover, Kenworth, Peterbilt, Freightliner, Navistar, and heavy duty trailer suspensions.
-All facilities are ISO/TS 16949:2009 certified.
+They are in use on over 20 million vehicles, including GM, Fiat, Daimler, Iveco, Range Rover, Kenworth, Peterbilt, Freightliner, Navistar, and heavy-duty trailer suspensions.